 A Consignment Agreement sets out the terms on which a supplier (the Consignor) agrees to provide goods to another business (the Consignee) for the purposes of selling those goods.
-Under a Consignment Agreement, the Consignor (the supplier) will retain all ownership over the goods and services being provided until the Consignee sells them to customers.
+Under a Consignment Agreement, the Consignor (the supplier) will retain all ownership over the goods being provided until the Consignee sells them to customers.
 This means that the Consignor can demand their goods to be returned to them at any point during the commercial relationship.

 - outlining the fees and payment protections;

 - clarifying the company’s obligation to sell the products and promote the interest of the consignor in good faith when marketing and promoting the products;

 - stating the events under which title and ownership of the products will pass;

 - the return of products not sold; and

 - termination of the agreement.

 If you’re looking for a company to sell your products to third parties or if you are a company looking to sell products belonging to third parties, getting a well-drafted Consignment Agreement is a great place to start to ensure that you have covered all angles.

 Already have a Strand Sahara account?
 Log in now and select ‘New Contract’.

 We currently support businesses in the UK, Angola, Ghana, Kenya, Nigeria, Tanzania, Rwanda and Uganda.
 Located in a different country?
 We’d be happy to refer you to someone local who can help – please contact us at email@example.com.